amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 hash('cat') // 3
 hash('dog') // 3
 ```
-This will cause a lot of collisions.
+This hash implementation will cause a lot of collisions.

 <br><br>
 **2)** **Collisions** are not handled at all.
-Both `cat` and `dog` will overwrite each other on the position 3 of the array (bucket#1).
+Both `cat` and `dog` will overwrite each other on position 3 of the Array (bucket#1).

 <br><br>
-**3)** **Size of the array** even if we get a better hash function we will get duplicates because the array has a size of 3 which less than the number of elements that we want to fit.
+**3)** **Size of the Array** even if we get a better hash function, we will get duplicates because the Array has a size of 3, which less than the number of elements that we want to fit.
 We want to have an initial capacity that is well beyond what we need to fit.
 </details>

 Did you guess any? ☝️